Global and Transregional Studies Platform Goettingen

 Building on existing expertise on China, India, South-East Asia, the Middle East, Africa and other regions, the platform strives to deepen the dialogue between different regional studies and disciplines like history, sociology and political science.
 The platform thus provides opportunities for joint projects, partly in collaboration with partners across the globe.

 On this webpage and as an email newsletter, the platform gathers information about and promotes global and transregional events on the Göttingen Campus, as well as organising its own events.
 These events include working and reading groups, lectures and conferences, many of which are co-organized with other departments or institutes.

 The platform is run by a board.
-The current speaker is Professor Dominic Sachsenmaier, and the coordinator is Dr. Matthias Zach.
-Dr. Michael Dickhardt is currently acting coordinator.
+The current speaker is Professor Sebastian Vollmer, and the acting coordinator is Dr. Michael Dickhardt.

 Members affiliated with the Global and Transregional Studies Platform Goettingen are based at a number of institutions, including the University of Göttingen (representing a wide variety of departments and research centers), the Max Planck Institute for the Study of Religious and Ethnic Diversity, and the Georg-Eckert-Institut in Braunschweig.

 The platform hosts several research groups, funded by variety of sources.
 Currently these groups are working on two major research themes: